List Hygiene - enhancement SERVICES

 (NCOA) National Change of Address (48 month)

-Fidelity Data's NCOA service will update your mailing lists with the new addresses of anyone who has moved within the past 48 months.
-Fidelity Data will run your mailing lists against the US Postal Service National Change of Address (NCOA) database going back 4 years
+Fidelity Direct's NCOA service will update your mailing lists with the new addresses of anyone who has moved within the past 48 months.
+Fidelity Direct will run your mailing lists against the US Postal Service National Change of Address (NCOA) database going back 4 years

 If you plan on doing any type of mailer you should NCOA your mailing list to avoid expensive postage and printing costs sending mail to old, outdated and undeliverable addresses.